BREAKOUT SESSIONS: THURSDAY, JUNE 1, 2023

 In this session, learn the drivers of these trends and how LEA’s can effectively collaborate to ensure regulatory compliance, gain efficiencies, and generate cost savings.

-Supporting Student Mental Health in the School Environment
+Supporting Student Mental Health in the School Environment (Cancelled)

 This session will overview the essential components of comprehensive school mental health approaches and how they align with multi-tiered frameworks.
 Best practices and approaches for mental health promotion, suicide prevention, early identification and referral, and crisis response will be highlighted.
 Key resources available at the state and national level to support school mental health efforts will be shared.